basil-saji/S2S_SignVox/README.md

 ## Transfer Learning Strategy

-Rather than training from scratch, SIGN2SOUND leverages knowledge from a high-performing sign-language recognition backbone and adapts it to Indian Sign Language.
+Rather than training from scratch, SignVox leverages knowledge from a high-performing sign-language recognition backbone and adapts it to Indian Sign Language.

 ```text
 Pretrained Sign Language Backbone